 Skipping a "Payments and Billing" section in the Terms & Conditions agreement could make it difficult for your business to collect on due accounts or demand payment in the first place.

-Business Insider UK has few paid services.
-Its Terms of Use agreement covers the terms of paid services in a brief paragraph (with references to the Subscription Agreement) just in case a user upgrades to the paid services:
+Here's how a Terms of Use agreement can cover the terms of paid services in a brief paragraph (with references to the Subscription Agreement) just in case a user upgrades to the paid services:

 Business Insider UK: Terms of Use and Charges for Services clause

-A car-sharing service like car2Go offers membership levels and different payments plans.
-It must go deeper into describing billing methods.
+If your business offers membership levels and different payments plans, you will likely need to go deeper into describing billing methods, as seen here:

 Billing in Car2go Terms and Conditions